delta/codecharacter-player-docs-2020/source/rules.rst

 Each tower unit occupies one tile of the map bounded by ``(x, y)``, ``(x + 1, y)``, ``(x, y + 1)`` and ``(x + 1, y + 1)``, where x and y are integral values.
 You will be given the midpoint of the tower as the position of the tower.

-The map has two different types of terrain - Land and Water.
+The map has three different types of terrain - Land, Flag and Water.
 Water is inaccessible to all units.
+Towers can only be constructed on land and flag.
 A bot cannot be at the position blocked by a tower.

 Units
 =====